BinaryBrain/BestFan/README.md

 To display data, I use the `ng-repeat="fan in fans"` attribute to loop over every stargazers and display their data.

+To generate the graph at the top of the window, I use the `ng-style` attribute so I can use data from the scope to generate the graph as I want.

 ## Conclusion

 I pretty happy to see that works pretty well and it's always fun to see who like what you are doing.